anjusoman/transcribe/README.md

 # To do:

-- integrate program with microphone
+- test/integrate the program with a microphone on the raspberry pi
 - create program to display transcription on the display